commandAGI/commandAGI/docs/README.md

-# CommandLAB Documentation
+# commandAGI2 Documentation

-This directory contains the documentation for CommandLAB.
+This directory contains the documentation for commandAGI2.

 ## Building the Documentation